HomeSpan/HomeSpan/docs/Pixels.md

 * If the light strip appears to be functioning but the colors are wrong, check that you have set the *pixelType* correctly by setting all the LED colors on a light strip to RED

-  * if all the LEDs shows the *same* but incorrect color (i.e. GREEN instead of RED), then you need to change the order of color characters in the *pixelType* to match accordingl
+  * if all the LEDs shows the *same* but incorrect color (i.e. GREEN instead of RED), then you need to change the order of color characters in the *pixelType* to match accordingly
-  * if each LED shows a different color (or some are unlit entirely), then you likely mis-specified *pixelTYpe* to the wrong number of colors.
+  * if each LED shows a different color (or some are unlit entirely), then you likely mis-specified *pixelType* to the wrong number of colors.
 For example you specified "RGBW" but your device only supports "RGB" or vice versa
 * If the light strip flickers or turns on quickly before turning off, your power supply is likely undersized to drive enough current for all the LEDs in the light strip
   * try lowering the brightness - if the LEDs stabilize and only flicker above a certain brightness level, your power supply is undersized
   * try setting a pure color (i.e. just red or just warm-white).
 If the LEDs stabilize and only flicker when you set multiple LED colors at the same time, your power-supply is undersized